One Way or Another

 "One Way or Another" is a song by American rock band Blondie from their 1978 album Parallel Lines.
-Lyrically, the song was inspired by Blondie frontwoman Deborah Harry's experience with a stalker in the early 1970s, an incident which forced her to move away from New Jersey.
+Lyrically, the song was inspired by Blondie frontwoman Debbie Harry's experience with a stalker in the early 1970s, an incident which forced her to move away from New Jersey.
+Harry wrote the lyrics as if an 'ex-boyfriend' was stalking her, to give the song an element of humour.
 The song's music was composed by bassist Nigel Harrison, who introduced the Ventures-influenced track to keyboardist Jimmy Destri.

 "One Way or Another" was released as the fourth North American single from Parallel Lines, following the band's chart-topping "Heart of Glass" single.
 The song reached number 24 in the US and number 7 in Canada.
-It was not released as a single in the UK, but later charted in 2013, along with a cover by British band One Direction for Comic Relief, with the latter reaching number 1.
+It was not released as a single in the UK, but later charted in 2013, along with a cover by British band One Direction (in medley with The Undertones' "Teenage Kicks") for Comic Relief, with the latter reaching number 1.

-"One Way or Another" has since seen critical acclaim for Harry's aggressive vocals and the band's energetic performance.
-It has been ranked by many critics as one of the band's best songs, has appeared on several compilation albums, and has become a live favorite for the band.
+"One Way or Another" has since seen critical acclaim for Harry's aggressive vocals and Blondie's energetic performance.
+It has been ranked by many critics as one of the band's best songs and has appeared on several compilation albums.